truth998877/studywithtony-site/README.md

 ## Schedule

-Live from 9:30pm Mon-Thurs, until I need sleep.
-(Friday and Saturday nights are [games nights](http:///www.fortiesgamer.com)) and from 7-10am Sat-Sun.
+Live from 9:30pm Mon-Thurs, until I need sleep, (Friday and Saturday nights are [games nights](http:///www.fortiesgamer.com)) and from 7-10am Sat-Sun.
+I will probably stream at other times too.
+If I'm studying, I'll be streaming...

 ## [Previous Live Streams](/previouslivestreams)

 Catch up with my previous steams over on my previos streams page